2 Allred Names Carved on Independence Rock

 Story and description written by Alice Allred Pottmyer originally published in AFO Newsletter #68 Fall 2006

-Photos contributed by Gary D. Allred who wrote: "When the Allred's came west, many stopped at Independence Rock and carved their names on the rock.
+Photos below contributed by Gary D. Allred who wrote: "When the Allred's came west, many stopped at Independence Rock and carved their names on the rock.
 Then to make money they would carve others names in the rock.
 I visited the site in 2009 and found my 2nd Great Grandfather's name carved in the rock and took these pictures."

 Reuben Warren Allred lineage: Reuben, James, William, Thomas, Solomon born 1680 Lancashire, England